cncf/kubernetes-community-days/README.md

     * A `location` for the event, which has two pieces of information: a `name` for the venue and a `url` for that venue.
     * A `tag` for the event (lowercase, letters/numbers/dashes only).
 The tag must be unique amongst all of the events in `events.yaml`.
     * A `date` for the event in `YYYY-MM-DD` form, e.g. `2020-01-02` for January 2, 2020.
-    * If you've created your own website for your event, add a link to that site using `url`.

     Here's an example event configuration: